djalbat/yapp/README.md

 ## Getting started

-The following will mount Yapp and render the necessary styles to boot:
+The following will mount an instance of Yapp and render the necessary styles to boot:

 ```
 "use strict";